isaactpetersen/Principles-Psychological-Assessment/Chapter-Abstracts.md

 However, there are many things that intelligence does not predict well, such as how successfully one will perform in their job, the quality of their interpersonal relationships, or their happiness.
 Moreover, there are potential weaknesses of intelligence tests, including content validity because they do not assess creativity or emotional aspects of intelligence such as empathy.

-# Chapter 16: Test Bias
+# Chapter 16 Abstract "Test Bias":

 Bias is a systematic error.
 Test bias refers to a systematic error (in measurement, prediction, etc.) as a function of group membership.